ayan-aji-nair/art-generation-gan/README.md

 # Art Generation GANs
 Using DCGANs to generate ancient Chinese art and Van Gogh paintings.

+## Introduction